arm-hpc-devkit/nvidia-arm-hpc-devkit-users-guide/optimization/README.md

 # Optimizing for Arm64

+## Detecting Arm Hardware Capabilities at Runtime

+There are several ways to determine the available Arm CPU resources and topology at runtime, including:

+ * CPU architecture and supported instructions
+ * CPU manufacturer
+ * Number of CPU sockets
+ * CPU cores per socket
+ * Number of NUMA nodes
+ * Number of NUMA nodes per socket
+ * CPU cores per NUMA node

+See [Runtime CPU Detection](cpudetect.md) for more details and example code.

 ## Debugging Problems

 It's possible that incorrect code will work fine on an existing system, but